harvard-nrg/lochness/docs/source/data_sources.rst

 Specifically, you can take a look at `mediaflux#keyring-file <./mediaflux.md#keyring-file>`_ and `mediaflux#metadata-file <./mediaflux.md#metadata-file>`_.
 Learn about login credentials necessary for the keyring file from `https://wiki-rcs.unimelb.edu.au/display/RCS/Configuration+File <https://wiki-rcs.unimelb.edu.au/display/RCS/Configuration+File>`_.
-You may authenticate with Mediaflux by either user credentials or a security identity token as mentioned in the above Wiki.
+You may authenticate with Mediaflux using your credentials or a security token as mentioned in the above Wiki.